 Accommodation

-In late 2018 until early 2019, the entire island was closed by the government.
+In late 2018 and early 2019, the entire island was closed by the government.
 The reasons given were extreme tourism numbers, overpopulation, and environmental damage.
 The government then made sure that the island and the economic situation were cleaned up before re-opening the island to visitors.
-Now, businesses must have licences to operate, and this includes hotels.
-They are asking all tourists to only stay at official hotels.
-The full
+Now, businesses must have official licenses to operate, and this includes hotels and hostels.
+They are asking all tourists to only stay at official hotels to help with the situation.
+Our

-recommended best party hostels in Boracay can be found here.
+recommended list of the best (and official) hostels in Boracay can be found here.

 A few of the typical hotel transfers and transportation services include: